pyglet/pyglet/README.md

   * GDK 2.0+ or Pillow (required for loading images other than PNG and BMP)
   * OpenAL or Pulseaudio (required for playing audio)

-**Please note that pyglet v1.5 will likely be the last version to support legacy OpenGL**.
-Future releases of pyglet will be targeting OpenGL 3.3+.
-Previous releases will remain available for download.
+**As of pyglet 2.0, OpenGL 3.3+ is required**.

-Starting with version 1.4, to play compressed audio and video files, you will also need [FFmpeg](https://ffmpeg.org/).
+To play a large variety of compressed audio and video files, pyglet can optionally take advantage of [FFmpeg](https://ffmpeg.org/).

 ## Installation